All Episodes

 And we found absolutely no instance.

-Chuck Robb, co-chairman, commission on the intelligence capabilities of the United States regarding weapons of mass destruction from a press conference, March 31st of this year.
+Chuck Robb, co-chairman, Commission on the Intelligence Capabilities of the United States regarding weapons of mass destruction from a press conference March 31st of this year.

 That's what he said.

-The intelligence community's Iraq assessments were riddled with errors.
+From page 9, the overview of the report, the intelligence community's Iraq assessments were riddled with errors.

 Contrary to what some defenders of the intelligence community have since asserted, these errors were not the result of a few harried months in 2002.

-Most of the fundamental errors were made and communicated to policymakers well before the now famous National Intelligence briefing of October 2002, and were not corrected in the months between the NIE and the start of the war.
+Most of the fundamental errors were made and communicated to policymakers well before the now famous National Intelligence Briefing of October 2002 and were not corrected in the months between the NIE and the start of the war.

 They were not isolated or random failings.